ppad-tech/script/README.md

 ## Attribution

-The list of opcodes was taken verbatim from the 'opcode' crate found in [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin).
+The list of opcodes was originally taken verbatim from the 'opcode' crate found in [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin).

 [nixos]: https://nixos.org/